Pakistan Desires To Strengthen Trade, Commerce Ties With Uzbekistan: Dar - UrduPoint

 Pakistan Desires To Strengthen Trade, Commerce Ties With Uzbekistan: Dar

-The bilateral relations were discussed in a meeting between Ishaq Dar and Uzbek Foreign Minister Bakhtiyor Saidov, who is here on a two-day official visit.
+The deputy prime minister discussed bilateral relations in a meeting with Uzbek Foreign Minister Bakhtiyor Saidov, who is on a two-day official visit to Pakistan.

 The deputy prime minister said that Pakistan and Uzbekistan enjoyed strong and friendly relations.